giellalt/giellalt.github.io/dicts/nds/NDSLinguisticSettings.md

 1. tagsets
 1. user_friendly_tags
-1. paradigms
-1. Contexts
-1. paradigm layouts
+1. paradigms, contexts and paradigm layouts
+1. templates

 If you update these files, be sure to run the test procedure and restart the service, as explained in [Updating](NDSUpdatingDictionaries.html), but don't